 O visas

-O visas are granted to spouses and dependents of Thai citizens as well as foreigners wanting to volunteer in Thailand.
+O visas are granted to spouses and dependants of Thai citizens, as well as foreigners wanting to volunteer in Thailand.

-It is also possible for dependents of an expat moving to or living in Thailand to get this type of visa too.
-Applicants will be required to present birth and marriage certificates to prove their relationship to the existing visa holder or Thai citizen.
+It is also possible for dependants of an expat moving to or living in Thailand to get this type of visa.
+Applicants will be required to present birth- and marriage certificates to prove their relationship to the existing visa holder or Thai citizen.

 Volunteers require a letter of endorsement from the agency they will be working for as well as a copy of the agency's registration certificate.